pjhartzell/ouster-pcap2las/readme.md

     * `format`: Export a LAS or LAZ format file. [`las` or `laz`; default = `laz`]

 ## Probable
 * PCAP files can get huge.
 For very large PCAP files, this tool will use up your memory and either fail or take forever to complete.
+* If this is the case, we can modify the algorithm in a few possible ways:
-    * Chunked output (i.e., multiple LAS files) will likely be desired.
+    * [Chunk the output](https://laspy.readthedocs.io/en/latest/examples.html#using-chunked-reading-writing) (i.e., create multiple LAS files) with [laspy](https://laspy.readthedocs.io/en/latest/index.html).
-    * We could probably set it up such that the `chunk-size` option also controls the chunked LAS output.
+    * Or use [laspy](https://laspy.readthedocs.io/en/latest/index.html)'s [chunked writing](https://laspy.readthedocs.io/en/latest/basic.html#chunked-writing) ability to create a single (very large) LAS or LAZ file.